GALLY, OPERATED BY LES FERMES DE GALLY (SAINT-DENIS, FRANCE)

 By choosing a greenhouse dedicated to production and not intended for the public, we will be able to set up a greenhouse close to the greenhouses of peri-urban professional market gardeners.
 Through this project, we want to demonstrate that we can build efficient and economically viable RTGs.
 Another important advantage of polycarbonate is its low weight; this facilitates the load management of the greenhouse.
 Nevertheless, such greenhouses require good anchoring because their low weight does not compensate for the wind forces.

-Gally was willing to work with a lightweight production system.
+Les Fermes de Gally was willing to work with a lightweight production system.
 In this context, the raft system was rejected.
-Thin hydroponic gutters will be used to grow tomatoes and leafy greens, as a lightweight and productive technique.
+Hydroponic gutters with a dripping system on cultured breads will be used to grow tomatoes and other fruit-vegetables, as a lightweight and productive technique.
 We are studying the irrigation system to make closed-loop cultivation possible.

-The concrete slab will be thickened to increase the inertia of the whole building.
+The concrete slab has been thickened to increase the inertia of the whole building.
 When the outside temperature is lower than the temperature in the greenhouse, the slab will start giving back the calories it has stored.
 Thicker slabs have increased heat storage capacities.
 Thus, the greenhouse will stay warm overnight.

 One major limitation of the approach was to find a greenhouse builder eager to build the greenhouse we designed.
 Even if the shape is quite traditional, our first choices of materials and specifications did not match with builders’ priorities, and we had to lower our ambitions to get the greenhouse built (for instance, no builder wanted to install ETFE over less than 2 hectares).

-The goals of this greenhouse are to increase the production of the whole farm, and to make the farm more self-sufficient by producing all the plants it needs on site.
+The goals of this greenhouse are to increase the production of the whole farm, and to make the farm more self-sufficient by producing all the plants needed to respond to the local demand.

 We are currently training our farming team to be efficient in hydroponic systems.